klux21/callback_printf/README.txt

 great help to prevent unexpected crashes.
-You don't want any internal locks, unnecessary allocations or strange implementation slow down your output if every microsecond count. callback_printf uses only the stack of the thread which which calls it.
-And you want to be able to debug your code and to find the reason in case of errors.
+You don't want any internal locks, unnecessary allocations or strange implementation slow down your output if every microsecond counts. callback_printf uses only the stack of the thread which calls it.
+And you want to be able to debug your code and to find the reasons in case of any errors.
-I guess that every programmer who really likes C hates the trouble with printf and even more the problems and the difficulties to use the argument format for his very own functions.
+I guess that every programmer who really likes C hates the trouble with printf like functions and even more the problems and the difficulties to use the powerful argument format for very own special functions.
-And if it comes to me it was allways a wish of me to finally get rid of all of the problems and portability issues with it that most programmers are struggling with.
+I it comes to me it was allways a wish of me to finally get rid of all of the problems and portability issues with it that most programmers are struggling with.
 And I did want some options for using arguments of type int8_t, int16_t,